biancaraimondi/LLaMA2_for_MCQs/README.md

 # Affordably Fine-tuned LLMs Provide Better Answers to Course-specific MCQs
-This repository is the code base for the paper: [Affordably Fine-tuned LLMs Provide Better Answers to Course-specific MCQs](TODO add link for arXiv or conference).
+This repository is the code base for the paper: [Affordably Fine-tuned LLMs Provide Better Answers to Course-specific MCQs](https://arxiv.org/abs/2501.05891)).
 The code is based on the [litgpt](https://github.com/Lightning-AI/litgpt) repository.

 ## Getting started
 Clone the repository and install the requirements: